Our flamingos are currently off-show due to the cold and icy weather. Apologies for any inconvenience.

 Round two for black swans

-In Close Encounters, our male black swan - along with his female companion - are raising a very sweet trio of cygnets, their second ever brood!
+In Close Encounters, our male black swan - along with his female companion - are raising a very sweet trio of cygnets, their third successful brood!

-Having only been introduced to his mate in May 2021 the four-year-old cob has proved a natural at bonding well with his partner and helping to raise their cygnets.
+Having only been introduced to his mate in May 2021 the five-year-old cob has proved a natural at bonding well with his partner and helping to raise their cygnets.

 As well as showing the youngsters how to up-end for food and preen their developing feathers, he has taught them to enthusiastically ‘shout’ at our keepers for breakfast during the morning feed round, which has been endearing to watch (if a little noisy to listen to!)